-Retirement Funds: Start Making Your Money Work For You
+Making A Retirement Fund: Start Making Your Money Work For You

-The reason I recommend starting investing with your retirement fund is its ease.
+The reason I recommend starting investing by making a retirement fund is its ease.
 Investing is supposed to be a long-term goal.
 By investing in a retirement fund it forces that long-term mindset into new and upcoming investors.

 You Must Plan Your Own Retirement

 Is it necessary to plan for your own retierment?
 Here’s the problem, companies and the government are slowly rolling back pensions and social security respectively.
 There is still debate of the economic benefits for these roll backs as the return rates of private retirement accounts such as the Roth IRA have increased.
 Either way it is very advisable that you will need to take charge of your own retirement.